 Generally, expressions of interest to become a council member are made in advance of the set annual appointment round devised by the council.
-The process of applying for membership of the Corpus Christi School's Advisory Council will be published through the School newsletter.
-The Principal may also directly ask individual people to apply.
-Anyone interested in becoming a member of THE Corpus Christi School Advisory Council may seek advice from the principal, chair or parish priest on the process of appointment.
+Anyone interested in becoming a member of the Corpus Christi Primary School School Advisory Council may seek advice from the principal, chair or parish priest on the process of appointment.
 Consideration will also be given to succession planning through staggered renewal of members to ensure continuing institutional memory.